-As of Monday, January 7, bicycles are permitted on railcars during all hours of service which is great for people who simply want to complete their journey on a bike or break up their long commutes.
+Bicycles are permitted on railcars during all hours of service which is great for people who simply want to complete their journey on a bike or break up their long commutes.
 Standard-sized bikes, tandem, e-powered, and folding bicycles are all permitted.

 The rules for riding haven’t changed, so be courteous when boarding trains by using train cars with space, use front and rear doors, and take the elevator down to the mezzanine and platform levels.